Nikil Shyamsunder । निखिल् श्याम्सुन्दर् ।

 My regression testing dashboard built @ Beacon, presented in this company article

-Lumen Technologies (May 2025 – Present)
+Lumen Technologies (May 2025 – Aug 2025)

 Engineered scalable AWS-based data pipelines and dashboards in Angular to process and visualize real-time network threat intelligence for millions of IPs.